invidian/secure-and-reproducible-arch-linux/README.md

 The BIOS password protects your machine from executing malicious code and can be used by attacker to for example disable Secure Boot on your machine, which can trick you into getting your master password.

+#

 ### What this guide does not protect from

+This guide is designed to provide high level of security to rather low-profile people, which most likely won't be targeted by some organizations, so this section gives couple of examples in which scenarios this guide most likely won't provide sufficient security.

 #### Operating on compromised machine